KevBelisle/lotr-lcg-assets/README.md

 A collection of visual assets for the Lord of the Rings LCG.

+## Icons

+The Lord of the Rings LCG uses many, many different icons.

+#### Contribution guidelines

+For consistency reasons, all SVG icons/symbols should follow these guidelines:

+- the artboard should be sized to 1 in x 1 in
+- the actual icon should be centered and approximately 0.9 in x 0.9 in
+- all `<path>` components should have the `fill="currentColor"` property (this allows easily setting the color in CSS)

+### Expansion Symbols

+These symbols are featured in the bottom right of all cards, next to the card number, and help identify which product the cards came from.

+### Encounter Set Icons

+These symbols are featured on the encounter cards, indicating which encounter set they are part of.

+### Game Icons

+These are icons used on cards for stats, spheres, etc.

 ## Fonts

 The Lord of the Rings LCG uses a variety of fonts on the cards, in the rulebooks, etc.